projectriff/java-function-invoker/README.md

 a Spring Boot fat jar (with dependencies nested in `BOOT-INF/lib`).
 Simple functions that do not require any dependencies work just fine.
 The simplest form of the handler is a class name that can be instantiated (with a default constructor).
-More complex creation scenarios can be handled by giving the handler in the form `'<bean>&main=<main>'` where
+More complex creation scenarios can be handled by giving the handler in the form `<bean>&main=<main>` where

 * `<bean>` is a class name or bean name, and
 * `<main` is a Spring `@Configuration` class to create an application context